CourtneyOaks/CYCLISTIC_BIKE-SHARE_case_study/README.md

 - summary(cycle_trips)
 - colnames(cycle_trips)

-Confirmed that all datasets have the same column names and proceeded to combine the 12 csv files into one dataset to make the data easier to work with.
+I confirmed that all datasets have the same column names and proceeded to combine the 12 csv files into one dataset to make the data easier to work with.
 This was completed using the bind() function.

 - cycle_trips<-bind_rows(data0122,data1221,data1121,data1021,data0921,data0821,data0721,data0621,data0521,data0421,data0321,data0221)

-Renamed various columns, reformatted the dates column, and created a "ride_length" column to our dataset.
+Proceeded with renaming various columns, reformatted the dates column, and creating a "ride_length" column to the dataset.

 - rename(cycle_trips
        ,start_time=started_at